 Protection was provided by the pioneering use of a mast climber working platform system as devised by TDS engineers.

-Once the structure was reduced to the aforementioned eleventh floor level, the residual structure was demolished using high reach demolition rigs, safely & without any damage or risk to the residents or neighbouring low-rise housing blocks.
+Once the structure was reduced to the aforementioned eleventh floor level, the residual structure was demolished using high reach demolition rigs, safely and without any damage or risk to the residents or neighbouring low-rise housing blocks.

 Residents Liaison Oﬃcer (RLO) was quickly able to establish a healthy working relationship with the surrounding residents, thus mitigating any potential adverse with residents who had concerns, we kept residents updated with the project progression, with regular newsletters.
-The RLO would not only advise & update residents, she would communicate personally with them with regards to any queries or concerns they may have had.
+The RLO would not only advise and update residents, she would communicate personally with them with regards to any queries or concerns they may have had.